Canadians stranded in U.K. feel abandoned by federal government | CBC News

 Canadians stranded in the United Kingdom are facing uncertainty around how or when they will be able to get home and in some cases where they will stay while waiting out the travel ban.

-Brooke Johnson, 42, is from Niagara Region, but had travelled to London for work.
+Brooke Johnson, 42, is from Ontario's Niagara Region but had travelled to London for work.
 Her contract ended on Dec.
-18, and she had been preparing to leave when Canada suspended all commercial and private passenger flights from the U.K.
+18, and she had been preparing to leave when Canada suspended all commercial and private passenger flights from Britain.

 That initial 72-hour suspension on flights from the U.K. has now been extended for two weeks until Jan.
 6, as Canada tries to prevent a new variant of the novel coronavirus detected there from spreading here.